One-on-One Video Conferencing System | Case Study

 Aside from this fact, our development teams always try new technologies in order to extend their knowledge base and practical experience.
 This allows MLSDev to offer innovative projects with the most outstanding user experience and the latest software development services.

 During the pandemic, and especially in quarantine, most businesses, their processes, and communication are being transmitted to the online form using software as a solution.

 The initial goal of our internal project was to create a solution, a working prototype of a demo application for video calling, based on Twilio.
 This internal video conferencing tool could be applied in a range of industries and projects, and could be in high demand as a result of behavioral changes in online communication.

-For instance, we projected our solution for a healthcare project with components of telemedicine and roles for patients and doctors.
+For instance, we projected our solution for a telemedicine app development or healthcare project and roles for patients and doctors.

 Since the benchmarks state that these languages have quicker compilation and log capabilities, an investigation sought to test these aspects in practice.
 After exploring them, our team can now include Node.js and Go in MLSDev’s stack of software development technologies to meet the growing demand for these languages.
 In addition, we have compiled the pros and cons of each language and their best application for a specific requirement.

 The video conferencing platform developed consists of creating appointments, making and receiving video calls, and sending and receiving text messages.
 The system is available on the web and for iOS and Android mobile clients.